-The academic programs at West Africa Advanced School of Theology are committed to fulfilling God’s mission, missio Dei, and aim to develop an integrated Christian worldview in a context of conservative, evangelical and Pentecostal scholarship founded on biblical theology and in accordance with the Assemblies of God.
+The academic programs at West Africa Advanced School of Theology are committed to fulfilling God’s mission, missio Dei, and aim to develop an integrated Christian worldview in a context of conservative, evangelical, and Pentecostal scholarship founded on biblical theology and in accordance with the Assemblies of God.
 WAAST is recognized for its high standard of scholarship and practical emphasis on ministerial skills to enhance the ministry of its students.

 WAAST offers the Bachelor of Theology (129 semester hours) degree and the Post-secondary Diploma in Theology (96 semester hours) in both French and English.
-These programs are offered in 2 semesters each year: for 9 weeks in March/April, and for 6 weeks in August/September.
+These programs are offered in two semesters each year: for 9 weeks in March/April, and for 6 weeks in August/September.
 The final semester leading to matriculation requires approximately 13 weeks at the Lomé campus, during which the student completes 18 semester hours.
 In the BTh program, these hours include the writing of a fifty-page thesis.

 Bachelor of Theology Degree

 Students who have earned a diploma from a recognized Bible institute and qualify to enter into the BTh program will receive 33 semester hours of transfer credit.
-To complete the BTh at WAAST the student will need to successfully complete 96 credit hours and maintain at least a C grade average (2.0 on a 4.0 scale).
+To complete the BTh at WAAST, the student will need to successfully complete 96 credit hours and maintain at least a C grade average (2.0 on a 4.0 scale).

 Post-secondary Diploma in Theology